MartinDeanMoriarty/WormRacer/README.md

 Btw, collect as much food with your worm as you can.
 Only the tails do collide with other worms.

 ## <a name="installation"></a> Installation

+> [!NOTE]
-- Make sure you have Node.js installed: https://nodejs.org/
+> Make sure you have Node.js installed: https://nodejs.org/
-- Clone the repository to your local machine or download packed file and extract it somewhere.
+> Clone the repository to your local machine or download packed file and extract it somewhere.

 To install the game, you have two options: